ACC Externally Judged Competitions

 6: Ramsay Trophy

-Entries for the Ramsay Trophy consist of three projected digital portraits of individuals.
-These images must capture the personality of a subject by using effective lighting, backdrops and poses.
-No animals.
+Entries for the Ramsay Trophy consist of three projected digital portraits.
+Portrait photography (or Portraiture) is a type of photography in which the subject is an individual person.
+(No animal portraits allowed) The images must capture the personality of the subject by using effective lighting, backdrops and poses.
 More than one person is allowed provided that one of them is clearly the focus of the composition.
 Highest aggregate wins.

 7: Dacre Trophy